-Such misunderstandings give an excellent opportunity to rehearse, from a didactic viewpoint, concepts necessary for the correct relativistic description of noninertial systems.
+The recent resurgence of such questioning [12, 13, 14, 15] gives an excellent opportunity to rehearse from a didactic viewpoint concepts necessary for the correct relativistic description of noninertial systems.
 The analysis could prove helpful to undergraduate as well as graduate students specializing in relativity.

-In section 2, we describe the simplest version of the Sagnac interferometer that will be enough for our purposes.
-We also briefly mention the two possible interpretations.
-Section 3 reviews the concepts and formalism necessary for a proper relativistic analysis of the alleged difficulties.
-Finally, section 4 analyzes and resolves the two alleged problems that presumably disprove relativity theory.
+In section 2, we describe the simplest version of the Sagnac interferometer.
+That will be enough for our purposes.
+In section 3, we briefly mention the two possible interpretations.
+Section 4 reviews the concepts necessary for a proper relativistic analysis of the alleged difficulties.
+Then, in section 5, we analyze two recurrent claims that presumably reveal relativity's incorrectness and inconsistency.